ryjen/the-fatherless/script-outline.md

 **Location:** Dungeon

 * Cassian tortures Maro about Sael
-* Betraya taht he gave Sael to the cult; not the Avarim
+* Confesses he gave Sael to the cult; not the Avarim
 * Maro becomes unwittingly instrumental in Sael’s capture.

 **Visuals:** Close-ups of Maro’s pain; flickering torchlight.